crvallance/BBB-Tor/Readme.md

 Development and Design Guide
 =============================

-By: Colin Vallance <colin@cvallance.net>
+First cobbled attempt: Colin Vallance <colin@cvallance.net>

-Thanks: Major inspiration from the gruq and his PORTAL / PORTALofPi projects (https://github.com/grugq/PORTALofPi) Robert C Nelson (http://www.rcn-ee.com/) for the prebuilt images for the BBB.
+Major Thanks: Inspiration from the gruq and his PORTAL / PORTALofPi projects (https://github.com/grugq/PORTALofPi)

+Robert C Nelson (http://www.rcn-ee.com/) for the prebuilt images for the BBB.

+Adafruit's learning tutorial on TOR (https://learn.adafruit.com/onion-pi/install-tor)

+Jeff Jarmoc (https://twitter.com/jjarmoc) for the all around mentoring and the push to get this working.

 Basic Steps
 =====
 This script is meant to be run on a vanila install of Debian from Robert C Nelson.
+I do not take any responsibility for the absolute security while using this implementation.
+As I am no expert, there may be leaks and/or misconfigurations.
+If you see anything please feel free to let me know and/or fork / patch / submit a pull request.

 1. Take a look at http://elinux.org/BeagleBoardDebian#BeagleBone.2FBeagleBone_Black for prebuilt images
   * Page is updated normally but root for all wheezy images is https://rcn-ee.net/deb/microsd/wheezy/